Aston Villa F.C.: Ownership

 On 18 May 2016, Randy Lerner agreed the sale of Aston Villa to Recon Group, owned by Chinese businessman Tony Xia.
 The sale was completed on 14 June 2016 for a reported £76 million, after being approved by the Football League.
 After a period of high expenditure and failing to secure promotion to the Premier League in the 2017–18 Championship playoff final, financial difficulties at the club began to mount.
 Amid rumours that Villa risked entering administration, Xia entered talks to sell the club in June 2018.

 On 20 July 2018, it was announced that V Sports (at the time known as NSWE Group), a consortium consisting of Egyptian billionaire Nassef Sawiris and the American billionaire Wes Edens, were to invest in the football club.
 They purchased a controlling 55% stake in the club, and Sawiris took over the role of club chairman.
+Prior to V Sports purchasing the club in 2018, it was reported that New York Yankees minority owner, Peter Freund was interested in purchasing the club for £75 million.
 On 9 August 2019, following Villa's promotion to the Premier League, Companies House revealed that the remainder of Xia's shares had been bought out, and that Xia no longer had any stake in the club.

 On 15 December 2023, Aston Villa announced that Comcast-backed American investment firm Atairos would invest in V Sports, the ultimate parent company of the club.
 The agreement, which saw Atairos obtain a stake of approximately 20% in V Sports, valued Villa at more than £500 million.
 The deal with Atairos was finalised on 12 April 2024, with Atairos CEO and former Comcast CFO Michael Angelakis appointed to Villa's board of directors.

 Social responsibility

 Aston Villa has a unique relationship with the Acorns Children's Hospice charity that is groundbreaking in English football.
 In a first for the Premier League, Aston Villa donated the front of its kit shirts, usually reserved for high-paying sponsorships, to Acorns Hospice so that the charity would gain significant additional visibility and more funds.
-Outside of the shirt sponsorship the club has paid for hospice care for the charity as well as regularly providing player visits to hospice locations.
+Outside of the shirt sponsorship, the club has paid for hospice care for the charity, as well as regularly providing player visits to hospice locations.
 In September 2010, Aston Villa launched an initiative at Villa Park called Villa Midlands Food (VMF) where the club will spend two years training students with Aston Villa hospitality and events in association with Birmingham City Council.
-The club opened a restaurant in the Trinity Road Stand staffed with 12 students recruited from within a 10-mile (16 km) radius of Villa Park with most of the food served in the restaurant sourced locally.
+The club opened a restaurant in the Trinity Road Stand staffed with twelve students recruited from within a ten-mile (16 km) radius of Villa Park, with most of the food served in the restaurant sourced locally.